gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

 on a multi-language project you may have to contend with multiple such tools.

-While that isn't the problem nix-shell was built to solve, it solves it beautifully.
-Nix-shell is for you if you like any of these properties:
+While that isn't the problem nix-shell was built to solve, it solves it beautifully. `nix-shell` is for you if you like any of these properties:

 - You don't want to worry about tooling for one project interfering in any way with tooling for other projects.